timmo-nhn/XcaInteropService/README.md

 Describes the format and usage of the domain configuration

 ### [ValueSet/Terminology Server](/Docs/ValueSetTerminology.md)
-Value Set and Terminology Server
+Sharing of common concepts and values